Verina-Ehab/SCI_ALEX/README.md

 # sci_alex

-Application of Faculty of Science Alexsndria University
+Application for system of Faculty of Science Alexsndria University

 ## Getting Started